TaylorHuston/ProgrammingCliffnotes/README.md

 So if you need a crash course on a new language, or a refresher on one you haven't used in a bit, hopefully you will find this useful.

 ##Who is this not for?
 Someone who is completely new to programming.
 This is a syntax reference.
 It's not a concept reference.
-It will show you how to make an array in a language.
-It won't tell you what an array is or why you'd want to use one.
+It's not going to explain to you how inheritance or polymorphism or anything works conceptually.
+Just a quick reminder on how to implement them.

 ##Contributing
 I am by no stretch of the imagination an expert in any of these languages.
 I am sure there are things that I missed.
 I am sure there are things I got wrong.
 If that's the case, don't hesitate to correct me.